16 Things to Buy From a Pawn Shop

 Reputable pawn shops work to ensure firearms get sold to law-abiding citizens with good intentions.
 In many states, pawn shops have to have a license to sell guns legally.

-Also, inspect the firearm thoroughly and know the store’s return policy.
+Also, the firearm must be inspected thoroughly and the store’s return policy must be known.
 Many shops won’t offer a return policy on a gun.

 5. DVDs

 Are you a movie buff?
 Well, you won’t find a better deal on movies than you’ll get at your local pawn shop.
-From action to drama to comedy and more, pawn shops typically have pretty large movie selections.
+From action to drama to comedy, pawn shops typically have large movie selections.

-It’s not uncommon to find DVDs at your local pawn shop for $1 and $2 each.
-That’s less than half the cost you’ll find in the bargain DVD bin at most big box stores.
+It’s common to find DVDs for sale at your local pawn shop for $1 and $2 each.
+That’s less than half the cost in the bargain DVD bin at most big box stores.

 One word of caution when buying DVDs from a pawn shop: Check the discs for scratches.
-Inspect them thoroughly in proper lighting to be sure the discs are in good shape.
+Inspect them thoroughly in proper lighting to ensure they are in good shape.

 Also, be sure the name on the DVD matches the name on the case.
-Distracted shoppers might accidentally put the wrong movie in the wrong case when examining the discs.
+When examining the discs, distracted shoppers might accidentally put the wrong movie in the wrong case.

-As with many other items, there are often no refunds on DVDs purchased at pawn shops.
-Therefore, you’ll want to do your due diligence and check quality on them before you buy them.
+As with many other items, DVDs purchased at pawn shops are often not refunded.
+Therefore, you’ll want to do your due diligence and check their quality before you buy them.

 6. Bicycles